 Laboratory set-up requirements and environment

 A well-organized laboratory is one of the most important considerations in an LMO testing laboratory in order to produce reliable and consistent results as well as minimize the possibility of sample contamination.
-Separate rooms or areas for each processing step should be used wherever possible while maintaining a unidirectional forward workflow.
+Separate rooms or areas for each processing step should be used wherever practicable while maintaining a unidirectional forward workflow.
 This may include, as appropriate, dedicated areas for sample reception and/or sample homogenization, analyte extraction, reagent preparation, PCR set up, PCR, agarose electrophoresis and/or data analysis.
 Such considerations are particularly important in multipurpose laboratories where shared spaces are used for diagnostic as well as research purposes.

-Each separate laboratory area must have dedicated equipment that cannot be moved from one laboratory or area to another without carrying out the necessary cleaning and decontamination steps to prevent contamination.
-Furthermore, each laboratory area must be furnished with dedicated laboratory wear, stationary and personal protective equipment, such as laboratory coats and gloves to facilitate the implementation of good laboratory practice by personnel.
+Each separate laboratory area should ideally have dedicated equipment that is not moved from one laboratory or area to another without carrying out the necessary cleaning and decontamination steps to prevent contamination.
+Furthermore, each laboratory area should ideally be furnished with dedicated laboratory wear, stationary and personal protective equipment, such as laboratory coats and gloves to facilitate the implementation of good laboratory practice by personnel.

 Good laboratory practice includes implementing a cleaning routine of laboratory areas before and after use to minimize the risk of contamination.
 This includes: